cloneMe/turbo-seedbox/README.md

 - couchpotato: same thing but for films.
 - headphones: same thing but for music.
 - plex, emby and limboserver: to stream videos from your server to your TV or laptop.
+- some monitoring tools: glances, plexPy
+- muximux: Lightweight portal to your webapps https://github.com/mescon/Muximux
 - a VPN server: openVPN.
 - a teamspeak server.
-- a FTP server, a file manager (https://github.com/simogeo/Filemanager), ...
+- a FTP server, some file managers (https://github.com/Studio-42/elFinder), cloud, syncthing, ...
+- portainer, butterfly
 - WARNING: By default, fail2ban is deployed to protect the host.
 You have only one try to connect using SSH.
 If you enter an incorrect password, you will be ban during 1 hour.
 And you have three tries for websites.
 See include/fail2ban.